LinuxPanda/SMF-Mod--Simple_Hide_BBC/readme.txt

 [hr][center][color=purple][size=14pt][b]License[/b][/size][/color]

-This is free and unencumbered public domain software.
+This is free and unencumbered mod released into the public domain.
 For more information, see [url=http://unlicense.org/]http://unlicense.org/[/url] or the accompanying UNLICENSE file.
 [/center]